Damiilol/hng/README.md

 # hng

 Hi there, my name is Damiola
-I'm an aspiring frontend developer, a current intern with hng tech
+I'm an aspiring frontend developer.